hoebbelsB/rxa-virtual-scroll/README.md

 **No throttling**

 For the `CDK AutoSizeVirtualScrollStrategy`, the same is true as for the comparison vs. the `DynamicSizeVirtualScrollStrategy`.
-The `RxAngular AutoSizeVirtualScrollStrategy` implementation easily maintains a stable framerate around 45fps.
-But, because it constantly needs to hit the `DOM` in order to read the dimensions and change the styles of the views, we already see heavy layouting and style recalcuation peaks.
-The implementation already tries to keep the amount of forced reflows at a minimum, right now 1 forced reflow per render cycle has to be done.
+The `RxAngular AutoSizeVirtualScrollStrategy` implementation easily maintains a stable framerate of 60fps.
+You see the reason why it can maintain this framerate in the comparison flameshots.
+The AutoSizeVirtualScrollStrategy puts all the layouting work into the RxAngular scheduler queue which will keep the framebudget for us.
+For each inserted view, the `AutoSizeVirtualScrollStrategy` will cause a forced reflow as it immediately reads its dimensions.
+It sounds like a disadvantage, but in reality the scrolling performance benefits from this approach.
+Anyway, that's why we such heavy `rendering` peaks (purple color).
+Nodes that were visited once are not queried again, scrolling the same path twice will differ in runtime performance.
+All consequent attempts should be as fast as the fixed or dynamic size implementations.

 | `@rx-angular-addons/virtual-scrolling`                                          | `@angular/cdk/scrolling`                                                        |
 | ------------------------------------------------------------------------------- | ------------------------------------------------------------------------------- |